ibis-project/ibis/docs/web/about/roadmap.md

 be further processed with the extensive features of pandas, or saved to different formats, with the pandas exporting interfaces.
-But in some cases, exporting to pandas implies adding pandas as an undesired dependency, or having an extra overheat.
+But in some cases, exporting to pandas implies adding pandas as an undesired dependency, or having an extra overhead.
 Often, Ibis backends are implemented using a [Python DB API 2.0](https://www.python.org/dev/peps/pep-0249/) interface, and accessing its Cursor object can be more convenient.
 In other cases, serializing from the backend to Apache Arrow is possible (and efficient)